Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each mL of sterile, preservative-free ophthalmic emulsion contains cyclosporine 0.5 mg.
+Each mL of sterile, preservative-free ophthalmic emulsion contains 0.5 mg of cyclosporine.
 Nonmedicinal ingredients: carbomer copolymer type A, castor oil, glycerin, polysorbate 80, purified water, and sodium hydroxide to adjust the pH.

-The recommended dose of cyclosporine eye drops is one drop into the affected eye twice daily, approximately 12 hours apart.
+The recommended dose of cyclosporine eye drops is one drop into each eye twice daily, approximately 12 hours apart.

-Cyclosporine eye drops are available as single-use vials stored in a resealable tray.
-Before using this medication, gently shake the vial a few times so that the emulsion looks white and appears the same throughout the vial.
-Instill the medication immediately after opening a single-use vial and discard immediately after use.
+Before using this medication, gently shake the container a few times so that the emulsion looks white and appears the same throughout the vial or bottle.
+If you are using the single-use vials, instill the medication immediately after opening a single-use vial and discard immediately after use.

-You should avoid touching the tip of the vial to the eye or any surface to prevent this medication from getting contaminated.
+You should avoid touching the tip of the vial or dropper bottle to the eye or any surface to prevent this medication from getting contaminated.
 Do not touch the vial container to the eye to prevent any potential eye injury.

 If you are also using artificial tears, wait 15 minutes between using cyclosporine eye drops and the artificial tears.

 In general, people with decreased tear production should not wear contact lenses; however, if you wear contact lenses, take them out before using cyclosporine eye drops.
-You can insert your lenses 15 minutes after administering these eye drops.
+You can put your lenses in 15 minutes after administering these eye drops.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.